 What to Say: "Unfortunately, I won't be able to attend your wedding in the French Rivera.
 I would love to take you out to dinner here to celebrate before you go.
 Can we set something up?"

 The Fine Print: You don't have to say yes to every friend's wedding.
 If you don't want to go, tell her as soon as possible.
-She may be hurt at first, but if she is a good friend, she will understand.
-A destination wedding is not only a time commitment but a financial investment as well.
+They may be hurt at first, but if they are a good friend, they will understand.
+A destination wedding is not only a significant time commitment but a financial investment as well.
 Make it up to the couple by offering to take them to dinner, or something else closer to home.